Cats Were Rare And Expensive During The Viking Age – Spectacular Discovery Reveals Why

 While excavating in Aalborg, Denmark, archaeologists made a spectacular discovery.
 Scientists unearthed the remains of two of the oldest cats ever found.

-We still await the analysis results, but archaeologists believe these cats are the oldest find in Denmark.
+We still await the results of the analysis, but archaeologists believe these cats are the oldest found in Denmark.

 What is anticipated is that this spectacular discovery will shed more light on the history of felines and their spread across the globe.